 If you get this exception when creating a function, you can check your JDK version.
-You should update JDK to JDK1.8.0_121 and later, since JDK1.8.0_121 fix a security issue Additional access restrictions for URLClass-Loader.newInstance.
+You should update JDK to JDK1.8.0\121 and later, since JDK1.8.0\121 fix a security issue Additional access restrictions for URLClass-Loader.newInstance.

-Failed to start Spark 3.1 with error msg 'Cannot modify the value of a Spark config'
+Failed to start Spark 3.1 or above version with error msg 'Cannot modify the value of a Spark config'